 One way to get more response in the UV from the same X-ray flux variability is to change the geometry so that the disc subtends a larger solid angle to the X-ray source.
 While $H_x=10~R_g$ is roughly the expected size scale of gravitational energy release, the hot corona scale height could be larger and/or the corona itself could be associated with the base of a jet at some larger scale height above the black hole (see Fig. \ref{fig:geom}b).
 We refit the data using an X-ray scale height of $H_x=100~R_g$.
 This does give more reprocessing in the UV but this is still not a large fraction of the total UV flux as the hard X-ray bolometric power is smaller than the UV.
-Hence the fit has very similar {\tt{agnsed}} parameters and almost identical $\chi^2_{\nu}=1.14$ (Table~\ref{tab:agnsed_params}).
+Hence the new spectral fit with {\tt{agnsed}} with height fixed to $H_x=100~R_g$ has all other parameters very similar to those derived from the original fits at $H_x=10~R_g$, and with almost identical goodness of fit ($\chi^2_{\nu}=1.14$: Table~\ref{tab:agnsed_params}).

 The resultant UVM2 lightcurve is shown in Fig.~\ref{fig:reprocessing_variablehard_flatsoft_flatdisc_LCs_HX100_corrected}.
 This again assumes only reprocessing of the hard Compton fluctuations on the blackbody/warm Compton disc zones, but now the amplitude is comparable to that seen in the data.
 However, the predicted UVM2 lightcurve is not a good match to the observed UVM2 variability.
 The predicted lightcurve has too much fast variability compared to the observed data.